 Family Law Forms for Maryland (Opens in new window)

 For Marylanders who do not have a lawyer and need to file papers in one of the following areas: divorce, custody, visitation, child support, alimony, name changes, or contempt.

 Legal Forms Helpline a project of The Women's Law Center of Maryland, Inc

 Free telephone service for Marylanders who are able to file their family law cases themselves, because their cases are uncomplicated and uncontested but who may need some assistance understanding the process or completing forms

-Maryland Business Forms and Articles of Incorporation by Maryland State Department of Assessments and Taxation.
+Maryland Departmental Forms: Corporate Charter Division by Maryland State Department of Assessments and Taxation.

 Anyone wishing to legally form, end, revive or update information about a business does so through the Corporate Charter Division.
 Such businesses include corporations, limited liability companies, limited partnerships, limited liability partnerships, and business trusts.
 Out-of-state entities doing business in Maryland also must register with the Division.